-According to Khorikov, a well-designed API (application programming interface), is one in which Observabled Behaviours are entirely in the Public API, and implementation details are part of the Private API.
+According to Khorikov, a well-designed API (application programming interface) is one in which observable behaviours are entirely in the public API, and implementation details are part of the private API.

-The simplest way to tell if a class leaks a implementation detail into observable behaviour is if number of operations client needs to perform to achieve a goal is > 1.
+The simplest way to tell if a class leaks an implementation detail into observable behaviour is if the number of operations the client needs to perform to achieve a goal is > 1.

 Schell (2015) (pg.
 100)